Toucaan/toucaan.docs/docs/environment.md

 Inside the `env` folder you'll find two subfolders named `helpers` and `tags` each carrying a few initial defaults.
 Only a few baseline tags and pseudo-classes are included in the environment by default but you can add more into the context as needed.

-:::tip vocabulary
+:::tip HTML vocabulary
-The `env` must be customized according to the actual HTML vocabulary of your app.
+The `env` must carry all the vendor normalization code according to the actual HTML vocabulary of your app.
 :::